msull/EditGuru/README.md

 Edit Guru is a CLI tool powered by Large Language Models (LLMs) that enables intelligent file manipulation and editing through natural language commands.
 It acts as an AI-powered file system operator that can understand and execute complex file operations.

-Example usage by enerating the README for this repo:
+Example usage by generating the README for this repo:

 [![asciicast](https://asciinema.org/a/VofKYWuifGLijwhQTfr5AH7N1.svg)](https://asciinema.org/a/VofKYWuifGLijwhQTfr5AH7N1)